Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Introduction

-In this paper, we particularly focus on convolutional neural networks (CNN), which are commonly used in image recognition \citep{Krizhevsky_2012}.
-In many physics-constrained inverse problems, parameter functions are defined on a finite 2d or 3d domain that can be viewed as images.
-Therefore, we expect CNN to be more suitable than regular dense neural networks (denoted as `DNN' in the following) for such problems.
-This novel observation could lead to a more effective and computationally efficient emulators.
-Although there have been few related works where CNN is used on actual images in inverse problems \citep{Jin_2017,McCann_2017,Wang_2020}, to the best of our knowledge this is first application of CNN for training generic emulators in Bayesian inverse problems.
+In this paper, we particularly focus on convolutional neural networks (CNN), which are commonly used in image recognition \cite{Krizhevsky_2012}.
+In inverse problems, parameter functions (i.e., functions treated as parameters) are defined on finite 2d or 3d domains that can be viewed as images.
+Therefore, we expect CNN to be more suitable than regular dense neural networks (DNN) for such problems.
+This novel observation could lead to more effective and computationally efficient emulators.
+Although there have been a few related works where CNN is used on actual images \cite{Jin_2017,McCann_2017,Wang_2020} or as a prior for spatiotemporal dynamics \cite{ZAMMITMANGION2020} in inverse problems, to the best of our knowledge, this is the first application of CNN for training generic emulators in Bayesian inverse problems.

-Besides computational challenges associated with building emulators, sampling from posterior distributions in physics-constrained inverse problems is also a challenging task due to the high dimensionality of the target distribution.
-Traditional Metropolis-Hastings algorithms defined on the finite-dimensional space suffer from deteriorating mixing times upon mesh-refinement or increasing dimensions \citep{roberts97,Roberts_1998,Beskos_2009}.
-This has promoted the recent development of a class of `dimension-independent' MCMC methods \citep{beskos08, beskos11, cotter13, law2014, beskos14, beskos2017} defined on infinite-dimensional Hilbert space to overcome this deficiency.
+Besides computational challenges associated with building emulators, sampling from posterior distributions in inverse problems is also a challenging task due to the high dimensionality of the target distribution.
+Traditional Metropolis-Hastings algorithms defined on the finite-dimensional space suffer from deteriorating mixing times upon mesh-refinement or increasing dimensions \cite{roberts97,Roberts_1998,Beskos_2009}.
+To overcome this deficiency, a new class of `dimension-independent' MCMC methods \cite{beskos08, beskos11, cotter13, law2014, beskos14, beskos2017} has been proposed on infinite-dimensional Hilbert space.
 Despite of the robustness to increasing dimensions, these $\infty$-dimensional MCMC algorithms are still computationally demanding.
-To address this issue, several recent papers have investigated the use of dimension reduction methods to find an intrinsic low-dimensional subspace that contains the most information on the posterior distribution \citep{cui16, constantine2016, LAN2019a}.
-In this paper, we adopt autoencoder (AE) \citep{Hinton_2006b} to learn a low-dimensional latent representation of the parameter space with an encoder (original $\to$ latent) and a decoder (latent $\to$ reconstruction).
-We have shown previously that MCMC defined in the latent space can run more efficiently, and samples can move effectively between the original and latent spaces \citep{shahbaba2019}.
+Several recent papers have attempted to address this issue by using dimension reduction methods to find an intrinsic low-dimensional subspace that contains the most amount of information on the posterior distribution \cite{cui16, constantine2016, LAN2019a}.
+In this paper, we adopt autoencoder (AE) \cite{Hinton_2006b} to learn a low-dimensional latent representation of the parameter space with an encoder (original $\to$ latent) and a decoder (latent $\to$ reconstruction).